alecnmk/rubyshift/README.md

 Notes
 ----------
 - Rendered the map with all the stations (with color-based separation)
-- Learned how to calculate distances between stations, with visualization
+- Learnt how to calculate distances between stations, with visualization
 - Used Geokit-rails and Y4MR
 - Nice models, but static number of people
 - Number of people, wait minutes, trains number is calculated, but not visualized